i-RIC/gui_user_manual/source/03/03_09_10_vis_settings.rst

 **Description**: Imports the settings of visualization windows and graph windows.

+Visualization/Graph Settings can be imported from the file formats below:

+* Setting file (\*.vgsetting)

 When you select [Visualization/Graph Settings], the [Import Visualization/Graph Settings] dialog (:numref:`image_import_vis_setting_dialog`) will open.
 Select the